 The HSS and the TURTLE SMART

 We are always opened to new ideas.
-Many of our customers asked about the HSS (High-Speed Sync) mode, they wanted to know if it would work with the TURTLE SMART triggers.
-The easy answer: the trigger can handle it!
+Many of our customers asked about the HSS (High-Speed Sync) mode, they wanted to know if it would work with the TURTLE SMART flash triggers.
+The easy answer: our underwater LED trigger can handle it!
 For the TURTLE it's not a challenge, only an adjustment in the software.
 The problem is the special flash, as many of the underwater strobes aren't capable of producing it.

 A few words about the flash burst

 The ordinary flash burst is very similar to a shark's fin.
 The flash intensity is brightest just after the flash is triggered and then generally decreases as shown in the curves below.
 A typical flash unit consists of a storage capacitor, a charging circuit, and a trigger circuit.
 The discharge of the tube is initiated with the high voltage generated via a trigger transformer, the IGBT device controls the power output.
 At power levels lower than full power, the IGBT shuts off the tube before the capacitors in the flash have emitted all their power.
 In the charts below, you can see the cut off and the fully discharged tube's flash.